One Action

 To justify making a hamburger menu on a website, you must make sure that two actions are better than one action.
 For example, a long list of links or a long table of contents with plain HTML only is bad for your website.
 Then, a hamburger menu with a sticky position can be your solution.
 This way, users do not have to scroll up and down to jump from one section to another.
 But this does not mean a long list of links or a long table of contents must be kept inside a hamburger menu.
 That is a wrong thinking.
 It actually means a website with the hamburger menu may have a better user experience than one that just shows the table of contents with plain HTML without any JavaScript.

-.
+But a hamburger menu, the accessible one, depends on JavaScript.
+You must update the state of the button, whether it is expanded or collapsed.
+One way to do that is to use aria-expanded.
 If the JavaScript is blocked or fails to reach the user's browser, you should provide a fallback or an alternative way to allow the user to jump from one section to another.
 The alternative way does not need to be the same or similar to the hamburger menu.
 But it should at least work well for non-JavaScript users.

 There are other considerations when you build a hamburger menu on your website.